-If you drank one of those twenty teas on its own, it would actually be described in terms of its origin – Assam Tea, for instance, or Rwandan Tea, Kenyan tea and so on.
+If you drank one of those twenty teas on its own, it would be described in terms of its origin – Assam Tea, for instance, Rwandan Tea, Kenyan Tea and so on.

 But blends from different origins need to be named more creatively.
-Take Russian Caravan, for example, a popular blend of Keemun, oolong, and Lapsang Souchong which is made it is way from China to Russia on eighteen-century camel caravans.
+Take the Russian Caravan, a popular blend of Keemun, oolong, and Lapsang Souchong, which made its way from China to Russia on eighteen-century camel caravans.

-It was not extremely practical to call it Oolong Keemun Lapsang Souchong, so instead, it was named after its trade way.
+It was impractical to call it Oolong Keemun Lapsang Souchong, so it was named after its trade way instead.

 In the UK, there is a more familiar example: English Breakfast.

-When tea traders required to sell the last scraps of their different teas from around the planet, they combined them all together and sell them as a blend.
+When tea traders were required to sell the last scraps of their different teas from around the planet, they combined them all and sold them as a blend.

-So it became the defining example of a mix together named after the location it was created, and the market it was created for.
+So it became the defining example of a mix together named after the location and the market it was created for.

-English Breakfast tea caught on and its composition became pretty more refined and standardised.
+English Breakfast tea caught on, making its composition more refined and standardised.

-Finally, it provided the inspiration for most of the black tea combines Brits drinks today.
+Finally, it inspired most black tea combined with British drinks today.

-In the early twenty-century, where the water supply was less uniform than it is today, we used to make individual combines for each customer at our flagship store in Harrogate.
+In the early twenty-century, when the water supply was less uniform than today, we used to make individual combines for each customer at our flagship store in Harrogate.